-Prerequisite: Complete either BIB-1014G or both BIB-1003G and BIB-1013G, as well as PHI-2013G and THE-3003G.
+Prerequisite: Must have at least 84 completed hours of course work.
+Also either BIB-1014G or both BIB-1003G and BIB-1013G, as well as PHI-2013G and THE-3003G.

 MAN - Management

 MAN 2003 - Principles of Management (3)

 A study of the administration of an organization with emphasis on planning methods, organizing techniques, motivating factors and controlling procedures.
 This course is offered in traditional and non-traditional formats